GoogleChrome/web.dev/src/site/content/en/blog/app-history-api/index.md

 You can't handle navigations via `transitionWhile()` if the navigation is a cross-origin navigation: i.e., if it's leaving your domain.
 And you can't cancel a navigation via `preventDefault()` if the user is pressing the Back or Forward buttons in their browser; you should not be able to trap your users on your site.

-Even if these methods aren't allowed, the "navigate" event is still _informative_, so your code could still, e.g., log an analytics event or perform cleanup.
+Even if these methods aren't allowed, the "navigate" handler is still _informative_, so your code could still, e.g., log an analytics event or perform cleanup.

 ## Why another event handler?